Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Proofs

-The bound in Proposition \ref{prop:completeUstat} is not uniform for all hyperrectangles and is therefore of limited use on its own.
-However, it will be the main tool to prove Theorem \ref{thm:incompleteUstat}.
+The bound in Lemma~\ref{lem:completeUstat} is not uniform for all hyperrectangles and is therefore of limited use on its own.
+However, it will be the main tool to prove Theorem~\ref{thm:incompleteUstat}.

-\begin{proof}[Proof of Proposition \ref{prop:completeUstat}] Let $C_{\beta}$ be a constant that depends only on $\beta$ and that varies its value from place to place.
-For any other constant $c>0$ we can assume without loss of generality
+\begin{proof}[Proof of Lemma~\ref{lem:completeUstat}] Let $C_{\beta}$ be a constant that depends only on $\beta$ and that varies its value from place to place.
+For any other constant $c>0$ we assume without loss of generality